Start your walk at the Education Building, walking north along the paved trail toward the field.

 Habitat loss is the No. 1 threat to wildlife today.
 As the human population grows and spreads into rural areas, the landscape is increasingly altered in ways that render it barren for wildlife.
-Creating wildlife habitat in your own backyard will help.
+Creating wildlife habitat in your own backyard will help, and you will see some ideas for this at the next stop.
 But this alone cannot replace habitat in its natural state.

 To preserve native wildlife, we must work to preserve their habitat.